-Funding Trigger: Payouts under the EIP are subject to the Company remaining in compliance with the quarterly debt/ EBITDA ratio requirement under its credit facility.
-This requirement was met for the 2017 fiscal year.
+Funding Trigger: Payouts under the EIP are subject to the Company remaining in compliance with the quarterly debt covenant requirements under its credit facility.
+This requirement was met for the 2018 fiscal year.

-Individual Discretionary Component: For the 2017 fiscal year, the Compensation Committee considered a discretionary Personal Performance Factor ("PPF") to ensure we recognize and reward desired behaviors, not just financial results.
-The PPF is a multiplier on each NEO's calculated incentive payout amount and is intended to reward and motivate our top performers by facilitating a meaningful differentiation of payouts based on personal goal achievement and demonstrated leadership and cultural attributes.
+Individual Discretionary Component: For the 2018 fiscal year, the Compensation Committee considered a discretionary Personal Performance Factor ("PPF") to ensure we recognize and reward desired behaviors, not just financial results.
+The PPF is a multiplier on each NEO's calculated annual cash incentive payout amount and is intended to reward and motivate our top performers by facilitating a meaningful differentiation of payouts based on personal goal achievement and demonstrated leadership and cultural attributes.
 The PPF multiplier can range between 0% and 150% and, in addition to financial results, incorporates a subjective assessment of effective leadership qualities such as team development, embodiment of the Company's culture and personal development and growth.
-After applying the PPF, an individual participant could receive a total incentive payout that differs from the payout that would be calculated based solely on achievement of the performance metrics under this plan.
-After considering these factors, as well as the financial performance of the Company, the Compensation Committee awarded the following EIP payouts for the 2017 fiscal year:
+After applying the PPF, an individual participant could receive a total incentive payout that differs from the payout that would be calculated based solely on achievement of the performance metrics under the EIP.

+After considering these factors, as well as the financial performance of the Company, the Compensation Committee awarded the following EIP payouts for the 2018 fiscal year.
+These payouts are consistent with our overall financial results, which declined significantly compared to last year:

-NEO EIP Payout
+NEO 2018 EIP Payout Change Versus Prior Year

-Mr. Hagedorn \$ 1,546,380
+Mr. Hagedorn \$660,000 Down 57%

-Mr. Coleman \$ 593,072
+Mr. Coleman \$253,125 Down 57%

-Mr. Lukemire \$ 596,400
+Mr. Lukemire \$280,000 Down 53%

-Ms. Stump \$ 386,595
+Ms. Stump \$181,407 Down 53%

-Mr. Smith \$ 347,936
+Mr. Smith \$171,563 Down 51%

-The above amounts are included in the Summary Compensation Table for the 2017 fiscal year.
+The above amounts are included in the Summary Compensation Table for the 2018 fiscal year.

-Tax Deductibility: The Compensation Committee oversees the operation of the EIP, including approval of the plan design, performance objectives and payout targets for each fiscal year, and attempts to qualify the underlying payouts as performance-based compensation for purposes of IRC § 162(m) in order to maximize the tax deductibility of such compensation for the Company.
+Tax Deductibility: The Compensation Committee oversees the operation of the EIP, including approval of the plan design, performance objectives and payout targets for each fiscal year.
+The Compensation Committee attempts to qualify the underlying payouts as performance-based compensation for purposes of IRC § 162(m) in order to maximize the tax deductibility of such compensation for the Company.
+Although the favorable corporate tax treatment of performance-based compensation for purposes of IRC § 162(m) was repealed for awards made after November 2, 2017, the favorable corporate tax treatment of the EIP was grandfathered for the 2018 fiscal year.
+In any event, payouts under the EIP will not be deductible by the Company in future years.